-Just think if you had a giant vacuum cleaner that could just suck the dust and allergens right out of the air.
+What if you had a giant vacuum cleaner that sucked the dust and allergens right out of the air.
 That would be great, right?
 If you’ve got a forced air HVAC system, then in a way, you already do.
 The question is, are you using it to its full potential?

 - Replace air filters regularly.
-This not only will help trap additional dust and pollen particles, but your system will operate more efficiently and may last longer if regularly operated with clean filters.
+This will trap additional dust and pollen particles and your system will operate more efficiently.
+It may even last longer if regularly operated with clean filters.

 Pleated Air Filters Can Assist in Removing Dust

 Air filters protect your HVAC air handler and need to be changed regularly.
-They can be picked up at home improvement or general merchandise stores.
-There was a time when air filters came in one basic type and the only thing you had to worry about was getting the right size.
-Recognizing the ability of the HVAC system to move the air around in your home, filter manufacturers started moving beyond the standard fiberglass filters.
+Picked them up at home improvement or general merchandise stores.
+There was a time when picking an air filter was simple.
+They came in one basic type and you just needed the right size.
+Then filter manufacturers started moving beyond the standard fiberglass filters.
 Fiberglass filters remove only large particles from the air to protect the air handling unit.

 Air Cleaning Systems for Better Indoor Air Quality

 While pleated air filters can do a good job, a whole house air filter is a better long-term solution.
+It is also a better solution for those that experience more serious health problems from indoor pollution.
 These systems range from large filters to cleaners that use electrostatic charges and ultraviolet lights to clean the air.

 Media filters installed in your duct system are the next level of filtering.
 These filters are much thicker than the standard air filter you may be used to.
-At 5-inches thick or more, these filters are designed with multiple layers.
+At 5-inches thick or more, they are designed with multiple layers.
 All those extra layers collect small sized particles like pollen, micro-organisms, smoke or other pollutants.
-Media filters are installed at the air handler in a special box so that all the air in the home flows through the filter before reaching the air handler.
+Installation of media filters is done at the air handler in a special box so that all the air in the home flows through the filter before reaching the air handler.

 While getting to your air handler (part of your furnace for most homes with gas furnaces) to change the filter might be more difficult than replacing a filter in your air return, they do not need to be replaced nearly as often as the one-inch filters typically found in your return grates.
 Research has shown these filters can be up to 4 times more effective at removing pollutants from the air than 1-inch filters.
 We recommend reasonable priced Media filters as a minimum for a cleaner, healthier home.